Ishi, who was described as the last surviving member of the Native American Yahi tribe, is discovered in California on August 29, 1911.

 By the first decade of the 20th century, Euro-Americans had so overwhelmed the North American continent that scarcely any Native Americans remained who had not been assimilated into Anglo society to some degree.
 Ishi appears to have been something of an exception.
-Found lost and starving near an Oroville, California, slaughterhouse, he was largely unfamiliar with white ways and spoke no English.
+Found lost and starving near an Oroville, California, slaughterhouse, he was largely unfamiliar with white American ways and spoke no English.

 For five years, Ishi lived at the Berkeley Museum.
 He and Waterman became close friends, and he spent his days describing his tribal customs and demonstrating his wilderness skills in archery, woodcraft, and other traditional techniques.
 He learned to understand and survive in the white world, and enjoyed wandering the Bay area communities and riding on the trolley cars.
 Eventually, though, Ishi contracted tuberculosis.
 He died on March 25, 1916, at an estimated age of 56.
-His body was cremated according to the customs of his people.